-Those who withdraw from an NSU residence hall must contact the assigned residence hall personnel.
+Those who withdraw from their community must contact their residence hall director.
 Residents are responsible for removing all personal possessions and for cleaning their rooms, which must be verified by the residence hall director.
 The student is responsible for completing all paperwork to finish the withdrawal process.

-There will be a \$100 charge for all rooms/suites not cleaned and a \$75 per key charge for all keys not returned.
-Both offenses are subject to possible sanctioning that could prohibit future residency in the residence halls.
+There will be a \$100 charge for all rooms/suites not cleaned and a \$75 key charge for all keys not returned.
+Both offenses are subject to possible sanctioning that could prohibit future residency.
 In addition, students withdrawing from the residence halls will incur a \$50 charge for improper check-out if they fail to complete any part of the withdrawal process.
-Students should contact their respective graduate assistant or residence hall director if they have questions.
+Students should contact their respective residence hall director if they have questions.